latchbio/latch/docs/source/basics/latch_develop_example.md

 The data we are working with is part of a long-term evolution experiment by [Richard Lenski](https://lenski.mmg.msu.edu/), which was designed to assess the adaptation of _E. coli_ in various environments.

-A population of these bacteria was propagated for over 40,000 generations in a glucose-limited minimal medium which was supplemented with citrate.
-Sequencing of the populations at different time points revealed that a spontaneous citrate-using variant (Cit+) appeared between 31,000 and 31,500 generations, causing an increase in population size and diversity.

 Variant calling is a common workflow that can be used to observe the change in a population over successive generations.
 We can use this to analyze how the population of _E. coli_ in this experiment changed over time relative